tumagonx/nwjs_docs_old/Window.md

 _Since v0.9.0 and v0.8.5_
 Execute a piece of JavaScript in the window, if `frame` argument is null, or in the context of an iframe, if `frame` is an iframe object.
 The `script` argument is the content of the JavaScript source code.

+### Window.evalNWBin(frame, path)
+_Since v0.12.0-rc1_
+Load compiled JavaScript binary in the window, if `frame` argument is null; or in the context of an iframe, if `frame` is an iframe object.
+The `path` argument is the path of the JS binary compiled with `nwjc`, see https://github.com/nwjs/nw.js/wiki/Protect-JavaScript-source-code-with-v8-snapshot.

 ## Events

 Following events can be listened by using `Window.on()` function, for more information on how to receive events, you can visit [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).